Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 3

 ‘In verse 7 John sees that one of the four beasts gives the seven golden vials to the angels.
 These are the beasts of the Sphinx, or the four fixed signs [of the Zodiac], ‒ of which Aquarius is one.
 It is the man-beast that is indicated here; he hands over the water jugs to be poured out and onto the Earth. – Thea, The Hidden Manna [1976], pp. 199-200

 ‘[Chapter 16 of Revelation] is precisely the description of the initial transformation caused by the cascading currents from the jug of the Water-Carrier, he who pours forth the transforming waters of life.
-There is no area of existence that escapes the transfiguring tough.
+There is no area of existence that escapes the transfiguring touch.
 For it is a new world that is being born. – Thea, Ibid., pp. 218-19

 The tree of life is clearly a symbol of the 12-month Zodiac, and just as the bowl and the ‘river of the water of life’ are symbols of the vesica piscis, so are the leaves of the tree (i.e. leaves of the Zodiac).
 In Revelation 22.1-3 the prophecy of the expected healing and purifying impact of the pouring out (i.e. revelation) of the ‘river’ on the world is fully apparent, as it is in the Rig Veda.

-‘The way to bliss for Gods and man [Indra foundest] seven lovely floods, divine, untroubled….
+‘The way to bliss for Gods and man [Indra found] seven lovely floods, divine, untroubled….
 [Indra] from the curse didst free the mighty Waters, and as their only God didst watch and guard them.’ ‒ Rig Veda 10.104.8, tr.
 R.T.H.
 Griffith

 ‘[Agni], the bright Son... hath stirred the [seven] guileless rivers which have magnified the Single Eye.
 These [seven] helped to might the Youthful One, high over all, invincible….
 The immortal Courser [i.e. Horse], good to draw, looks down upon the Seven.… Aid us in holy rites … drive away Dark shades that must be met in fight.… Make the lights shine as erst they shone….
 Win for us wisdom, win the light.’ ‒ Rig Veda 9.9.3-6, tr.
 R.T.H.
 Griffith